Food Science, B.S.

 Careers

-Most of our graduates go on to careers in the food industry where they develop new products, supervise manufacturing operations, and work to ensure food quality and safety.
+Most of our graduates go straight into careers in the food industry where they use what they’ve learned to develop new products, supervise manufacturing operations, and work to ensure food quality and safety.
 Other graduates work in government agencies to enforce the regulations that keep our food supply safe.

 MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES OF THE FOOD SCIENCE PROGRAM